ibrahim-sowunmi/ibs-site/content/art/index.md

 {{< article >}}
 These four below are probably my favourites.
-That being said not a single one of these are completed since they take a long time and my attention span for art fluctuates.
+That being said, not a single one of these are completed since they take a long time and my attention span for art.
 {{< /article >}}

 {{< gallery match="good/*" sortOrder="asc" rowHeight="400" margins="4" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview="true" loadJQuery=true >}}